 International Migration , 43-58

 Harrup B, L Hawthorne, M Holland, JT McDonald, et A Scott (2021).

 Australia?s superior skilled migration outcomes compared with Canada?s

 Micro-level determinants of remittances from recent immigrants to Canada

 Philip Connor (2010).

 Balm for the soul: Immigrant religion and emotional well-being

-Naomi Lightman, Rupa Banerjee, Ethel Tungohan, Conely de Leon, and Philip Kelly (2021).
+Naomi Lightman, Rupa Banerjee, Ethel Tungohan, Conely de Leon, et Philip Kelly (2021).